Dr Jennifer Riley

 Biography

-I am a Leverhulme Trust Early Career fellow and interdisciplinary scholar, working across religious studies and the study of death and dying using mixed qualitative methods.
+I am a Leverhulme Trust Early Career fellow and interdisciplinary scholar, specializing in religious studies and the study of death and dying.

-My current research explores 'grave goods' in contemporary Britain - the things people put in other people's coffins or graves, knowing that they will almost certainly never get them back.
-I hope to explore people's motivations and reasoning using mixed methods, especially in light of environmental concerns, afterlife beliefs (or their absence) and archaeological scholarship.
-The project will produce a free online exhibition.
+My current research explores 'grave goods' in contemporary Britain - the things people put in other people's coffins or graves, knowing hey will almost certainly never get them back.
+The project explores these objects and their associated meanings and motivations - especially in light of environmental concerns, and people's afterlife beliefs (or their absence).
+This research was the subject of my TEDxAberdeen talk in November 2024, which was selected as an 'Editor's Pick' by the TEDx reviewers.

-I joined Aberdeen in 2021 as a research fellow on the ESRC-funded 'Care in Funerals' project.
+I joined Aberdeen in 2021 as a research fellow on the ESRC-funded 'Care in Funerals' project, exploring how the COVID-19 pandemic affected UK funerals.
 The project was a collaboration across health services research, anthropology, religious studies, archaeology and philosophy, and benefitted from practitioner expertise.

-- FHEA Teaching and Student Support in Higher Education2021 - Advance HE
+• FHEA Teaching and Student Support in Higher Education

 External Memberships